michelcrypt4d4mus/pdfalyzer/README.md

 * highlight decodes done at `chardet`s behest
 * Highlight decodes with a lot of Javascript keywords
 * deal with repetitive matches

+[^1]: The official Adobe PDF specification calls this tree the PDF's "logical structure", which is a good example of nomenclature that does not help those who see it understand anything about what is being described.
+I can forgive them given that they named this thing back in the 80s, though it's a good example of why picking good names for things at the beginning is so important.

+[^2]: All internal PDF objects are guaranteed to exist in the tree except in these situations when warnings will be printed:
+  `/ObjStm` (object stream) is a collection of objects in a single stream that will be unrolled into its component objects.
+  `/XRef` Cross-reference stream objects which hold the same references as the `/Trailer` are hacked in as symlinks of the `/Trailer`

+[^3]: Given the nature of the PDFs this tool is meant to be scan anything resembling "rendering" the document is pointedly NOT offered.

+[^4]: Technically they are `SymlinkNodes`, a really nice feature of [AnyTree](https://github.com/c0fec0de/anytree).

+[^5]: At least they weren't catching it as of September 2022.